Key Takeaways at a Glance

 What data do I need for the online application?

 You need complete vehicle details: make, model, year, HSN (manufacturer code), TSN (type code), and annual mileage.
-Your personal information includes name, address, date of birth, and details about the driver circle (Fahrerkreis).
-You must also provide your current no-claims class and desired coverage level with deductible amount.
-Have your payment information ready to complete the process smoothly.
+Personal information includes your name, address, date of birth, and details about the driver circle (Fahrerkreis).
+You also need your current no-claims class and your desired coverage level with deductible amount.
+Have your payment information ready to complete the process.